McTavishLab/physcraper/mds/INSTALL.md

 # III.
 Local Databases

-The tool can be run using local databases, which can be downloaded and updated from the National Center for Biotechnology Information ([NCBI](https://www.ncbi.nlm.nih.gov/)).
+The BLAST tool can be run using local databases, which can be downloaded and updated from the National Center for Biotechnology Information ([NCBI](https://www.ncbi.nlm.nih.gov/)).

-### 1. Installing blast command line tools
+### 1. Installing BLAST command line tools

 To blast locally you will need to install blast command line tools first.
 Find general instructions at